 3 years (with a 4-week placement) or 4 years (including a 30-week placement), full-time

-For 2019 entry: 104-120 tariff points from 2 A-levels or equivalent.
+For September 2019 and September 2020 entry: 104-120 UCAS tariff points from 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
-For more information check out our 2019 entry requirements.
+For more information check out our full entry requirements.